xarray-contrib/xarray.dev/src/posts/flexible-indexing/index.md

 ---
-title: 'Xarray indexes: Unleash the power of coordinates!'
+title: 'Xarray Indexes: Exciting new ways to slice and dice your data!'
 date: '2025-08-11'
 authors:
   - name: Benoît Bovy